-• The improved health and safety measures to support the wellbeing of coastal community at Mitimiti; and
+• The improved health and safety measures to support the wellbeing of Far Norths coastal communities ; and

-• Improved civil defense and emergency management practices in Mitimiti, designed to contribute to the regions civil defense and resilience to natural hazards within Te Taitokerau Northland; and .
+- Improved civil defence and emergency management practices within the District, designed to contribute to the regions civil defence and resilience to natural hazards within Te Taitokerau Northland; and - Currently, the sirens do not achieve the minimum National Emergency Management Agency (NEMA) standards for tsunami sirens and alerts.
+The proposal will ensure Te Taitokerau Northland is in line with NEMA standards and best practice.

-Overall, it is considered that when taking into account the positive effects, any actual and potential adverse effects on the environment of allowing the activity are acceptable.
+Overall, it is considered that when taking into account the positive effects, any actual and potential adverse effects on the environment of allowing the activity are less than minor.